prodigy7/mail2share/README.md

 ## Requirements

 The script was tested with Debian GNU/Linux 9.
-Packages needed are getmail, uudeview and curl.
+Packages needed are getmail, ripmime and curl.

 Command for install in debian:
 ```
-apt install getmail4 uudeview curl
+apt install getmail4 ripmime curl
 ```

 ## Setup